turmoni/micropython-lib/micropython/lora/examples/reliable_delivery/README.md

     packet has its own 16-bit CRC, this is included as an additional way to disambiguate other LoRa packets that might appear the same.

-* After receiving a valid data message, the receiver device should transmit an acknowledgement message 25ms after the modem receive completed.
+* After receiving a valid data message, the receiver device should send an acknowledgement message 25ms after the modem receive completed.

   Acknowledgement message format: